 - Your water heater has a burned-out heating element or other mechanical issues.

 - Your water heater thermostat may be malfunctioning.

 - Your tank may be full of sediment, causing it to run inefficiently or not fill with water.

 - You may have poor insulation around the tank, causing heat loss.

-If you are running out of hot water on a regular basis, raising the temperature on the hot water heater is not a good solution.
-This will just cause water to become dangerously hot, increasing the risk of a scalding injury.
-Rather than increasing the temperature, it’s best to call out an expert to inspect your unit.
+If you are running out of hot water regularly, raising the water heater’s temperature is not a good solution.
+This will cause water to become dangerously hot, increasing the risk of a scalding injury.
+Rather than increasing the temperature, it’s best to call an expert to inspect your unit.

 ABC Makes Homeowners’ Lives Easier

-At ABC Home & Commercial Services, we pride ourselves in making homeowners’ lives easier.
-Whether it’s pest control, air conditioner and heating woes, lawn care, pool services or even installing Christmas lights, ABC’s highly trained staff can take care of common issues so that you can get back to enjoying your home.
+At ABC Home & Commercial Services, we pride ourselves on making homeowners’ lives easier.
+Whether it’s pest control, landscaping, sprinkler system repairs, lawn care, pool services, or even installing Christmas lights, ABC’s highly trained staff can take care of standard issues so that you can get back to enjoying your home.